ACCESS-NRI/model-config-tests/README.md

 Where `TYPE` is a test suite that we support.
 Currently, this consists of `repro`.

+The commands are all case sensitive and require lower case.

 Using `commit` as an option will commit the result of the test to the PR, provided the commenter has at least `write` permission, and the checksums differ.

 ##### `!test repro`